An Emissary of No Return: Filming

 Shin first traveled to East Berlin for three days to scout for filming locations.
-He was accompanied by his wife, Choi Eun-hee, who was also abducted by Kim Jong-il.
+He was accompanied by his wife, Choi Eun-hee, who was also abducted by Kim Jong Il.
 Choi, an actress, had no role in the film, so she would help Shin as the co-director.
 After Berlin, they traveled to Prague.
 They were minded by Kim's film tutor, Choe Ik-gyu during all their trips.
-In directing, Shin would employ esthetic theories developed by Kim Jong-il.
+In directing, Shin would employ aesthetic theories developed by Kim Jong Il.

 Filming began at the Barrandov Studios in Prague a few days after Shin had arrived there, in November 1984.
 One of its spacious studio halls was turned into a replica of The Hague's Ridderzaal.
 Although the Czech technical crew was very qualified, the Koreans lacked a common language with them, causing problems in the production.
 Shots depicting The Hague were also filmed on the streets of Prague, which "might look strange to audiences with knowledge of European architecture but it certainly didn't bother anyone in North Korea."
 Stock footage of the actual city was also used.
 This was the first time that a North Korean film had footage shot outside of the country.
 The film also featured Western actors and extras for Western roles, something that likewise had never been done before in North Korean cinema.
-On Kim Jong-il's orders, all lines were dubbed into Korean.
+On Kim Jong Il's orders, all lines were dubbed into Korean.
 The final scene was rushed and shot in only one and a half day with massive 400 extras.

 After filming had been completed in Prague, Shin returned to Pyongyang to film portions that take place in Korea.
 Then, he had to edit the film as quickly as possible so that he could make 15 April 1984 deadline.
-After a brief trip to Budapest, where Shin confided to his old friend that he and Choi were making films for Kim Jong-il against their will, they worked on the film in North Korea throughout January and February.
+After a brief trip to Budapest, where Shin confided to his old friend that he and Choi were making films for Kim Jong Il against their will, they worked on the film in North Korea throughout January and February.
 The production was finished early, on 13 March 1984.
 A preview was scheduled for three days later at the Workers' Party of Korea headquarters.
-Kim Jong-il was very pleased with the film.
+Kim Jong Il was very pleased with the film.
 He called it "fantastic" and "just like a European movie".
 He gave Shin and Choi two brand-new Mercedes-Benz as gifts.

-Shin petitioned Kim Jong-il that he could travel to Leningrad to shoot additional scenes for the film to improve it.
+Shin petitioned Kim Jong Il that he could travel to Leningrad to shoot additional scenes for the film to improve it.
 Kim agreed to this, and so Shin traveled to Moscow for three days in March 1984.
 Shin shot in the Baroque Quarter and the old Korean Legation in the city center.
-A second preview with the improved version was held on the birthday of Kim Il-sung in his presence.
+A second preview with the improved version was held on the birthday of Kim Il Sung in his presence.